PyroExplosion/psyclect/README.md

 # psyclect
-A basic connective tissue of a source payment.
+A basic connective transformer of a program. can be used to assign random checks of data or find logs that are assigned through interactions